CDNetworks-Object-Storage/wcs-python3-sdk/README.md

 ```

 ## Initialize
-Before using the SDK, you need to obtain AccessKey and SecretKey for signature authorization.
+Before using the SDK, you have to:

-AK/SK can be obtained:
-1, Apply for CDNetworks cloud storage service.
+1. account: Apply for CDNetworks cloud storage service, get the account.

-2, Log in to CDNetworks SI portal, and you can get the AccessKey and SecretKey in Security Console - AK/SK Management
+2. AK/SK: Get the ***AccessKey*** and ***SecretKey*** through Console - Security Settings - API Information Management - AccessKey Management

-3, Log in to SI portal and view the Upload Domain (puturl) and Manage Domain (mgrurl) in Bucket Overview -> Bucket Settings
+3. Upload Domain&Manage Domain: Get Upload Domain (puturl) and Manage Domain (mgrurl) in Bucket Overview -> Domain Names

-After obtaining the above info, executing the following commands to initialize the configuration information:
+After obtaining the above info, use ```wcscmd --configure``` to initialize and update the config file.
-wcscmd --configure

-The updated configuration information will be saved in .wcscfg in the $ HOME directory.
-And you can print the configuration information added in the previous step by the following command:
+The updated config file will be saved to ***.wcscfg*** file under***$HOME*** directory.
+And you can print the configurations using command ```wcscmd --dump-config```

-wcscmd --dump-config
-The configuration parameters in .wcscfg file are described as below:
+The configuration parameters in ***.wcscfg*** file are:

 ```
 access_key  # Access key of user
-block_size  # Block size in multipart upload, default is 4194304，unit is B bput_retries  #For multipart upload, the request retries of bput bput_size  # Chunk size in multipart upload, default is 524288, unit is B callbackBody  # when upload finished, the data to callbackurl callbackUrl  # when upload finished, POST request to this address concurrency  # Block concurrency, upload in order if this value is 0 connection_retries  # number of retries when request connection connection_timeout  # Timeout when request connection contentDetect  #After uploading, detect content
+block_size  # Block size in multipart upload, default is 4194304，unit is B bput_retries  #For multipart upload, the request retries of bput bput_size  # Chunk size in multipart upload, default is 524288, unit is B callbackBody  # Content sent to callbackurl after uploading successfully callbackUrl  # Callback url concurrency  # Block concurrency.
+Will upload in order if this value is 0 connection_retries  # number of retries when request connection connection_timeout  # Timeout when request connection contentDetect  #After uploading, detect content